gvwilson/thirdbit/src/fiction/santas/index.md

 twisting at the waist until her spine made a *crack* that was only slightly quieter than the grenade's.

-"We can take 'em!" the big santa bellowed, hefting his really quite large ax.

-"No we can't," Gran-Granna snapped.
-A UPOF[^upof]
-crashed through a window upstairs and landed in the front yard with a wet *thud*.
+"Come on ya sock-chewin' deviants!" the big santa bellowed, hefting his really quite large ax as a UPOF[^upof] crashed through a window upstairs and landed in the front yard with a wet *thud*.
-Boots and broken glass clattered on the porch roof, and moments later there were more thuds in the yard.
+Boots and broken glass clattered on the porch roof.
+Moments later there were more thuds in the yard and a muttered, "Ouch, Norman, watch where you're going."

 [^upof]: Unidentified Piece of Furniture.
 It's like a flying saucer, except it's (usually) rectangular, doesn't fly (unless it's thrown very hard), and (normally) isn't of alien origin.